 RDG/EDU 5150 - Human Development and Schooling - 3 s.h.
-Study of normal growth and development, birth through late adolescence with attention to the impact of physical, emotional, social, cultural, intellectual, and environmental factors on learning, language development, and literacy.
+Study of normal growth and development, birth through late adolescence with attention to the impact of physical, adolescence with attention to the impact of physical, emotional, social, cultural, intellectual, and environmental factors on learning, language development, and literacy.